BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 that there was COVID at a location.

-Meanwhile, the use of a `dailySalt` ensures that there isn't an easy way to create correlation.
+Meanwhile, the use of a `dailySalt` ensures that there isn't an easy way to create large-scale correlation.
 The hash for each location will change each day based on the random Salt.
 Particularly if this Salt is kept internal to the public-health agency, determining what locations relate to which hashes becomes nearly impossible.

-This is what creates herd privacy: not only are the individuals protected by their HD keys, but the locations are protected too from unwarranted recognition as viral hotspots, unless some of the infected individuals identify them.
+This is what creates herd privacy: not only are the individuals protected by their HD keys, but the locations are protected from unwarranted recognition as viral hotspots, unless some of the infected individuals identify them.

-The biggest question remains the final hurdle for a privacy-focused contact tracer of this sort.
+The final hurdle for a privacy-focused contact tracer of this sort is how to communicate outbreaks.
 Having the public agency reach out to the individuals is likely the most effective means of transmitting information, and could perhaps be managed with some sort of anonymous email or messaging.
-However, asking users to regularly poll the contract-tracing server and querying on their various public keys is likely to be the best privacy-preserving, though it would itself require Tor or something other privacy-preserving query mechanism.
+However, asking users to regularly poll the contract-tracing server, querying against their various public keys is likely to be the best privacy-preserving -- though it would itself require Tor or something other privacy-preserving query mechanism.

-Obviously, the question is a difficult one, but the elision of Gordian Envelope protects a strong foundation for contract tracing with a privacy bent.
+Obviously, the question is a difficult one, but the elision of Gordian Envelope and the ability to match elided hashes provide a strong foundation for contract tracing with a privacy bent.
-However, before release, the